-A graduate of the University of North Carolina at Chapel Hill, Harry Scott Jr. started his first company while still a junior at UNC.
+A graduate of the University of North Carolina at Chapel Hill, Jordie Jr. started his first company while still a junior at UNC.
 Scott was his first and only employee right out of college and within 10 years, he built the leading hospital revenue cycle consulting company in North Carolina.

 Scott’s first foray into NASCAR was as a car sponsor in 2008.
 In 2011, he became an owner of Turner Motorsports’ NASCAR Nationwide Series cars and an active participant in the team’s daily business, both on and off the track.
 In 2013, Scott expanded his ownership role to become a co-owner with Steve Turner of the rebranded Turner Scott Motorsports team and began serving as the team’s President and Chief Operating Officer.
 In the fall of 2013, Scott purchased HScott Motorsports, formerly known as Phoenix Racing, from longtime owner James Finch.
 He is heavily involved in the daily business operations of the Spartanburg S.C. based team and can be found at the racetrack each weekend.

 Scott’s childhood years formed his love of the outdoors and adventure.
 Outside of his business ventures, he explored and developed a lifelong appreciation of, and affection for, the geography of the Carolinas while boating, fishing, and hunting, all the while learning everything he could about the uniquely beautiful region.
 He remains naturally drawn to these pursuits as time permits away from his business commitments.